stankovics/stankovics/README.md

   </a>
 </div>

-Please feel free to contact me. <br>
+Please feel free to contact me  <br>

 Thanks for stopping by, <br>
 Stefan